POULTRY POST

 Alison Leary (Lallemand) – The impact of positive microbes in your hen house

-positive 'biofilms'?
+Most of us might think microbes are nasty bugs.
+But have you heard of positive ‘biofilms’?
 Alison Leary from Lallemand Animal Nutrition looks at how some biofilms can have a positive impact in poultry housing.

 WHAT IS THE NATIONAL FEED STANDARD FOR FOOD ANIMALS?
 AND HOW DOES IT APPLY TO EGG FARMING?